satoru-takeuchi/elkdat/README.md

 ==> ktest: Machine already provisioned.
 Run `vagrant provision` or use the `--provision` ==> ktest: flag to force provisioning.
 Provisioners marked to run always will still run.
 $
 ```

 # Tutorial

 From here, we assume the current directory is underneath the top directory.

-## Run your own kernel (don't change source)
+## Run a vanilla kernel

-Let's boot linux v5.0.
-You can build, install, and boot linux v5.0
-just by the following several commands.
+Let's boot linux v5.13.
+You can build, install, and boot linux by the following commands.

 ```
 $ cd linux
-$ git checkout v5.0
+$ git checkout v5.13
 $ cd ../
 $ ./test boot
 ...